 Instructions

-- Heat a grill to high heat.
+- Heat an outdoor grill to high heat.
 I use propane but charcoal grilling works well too.
-Remove oysters from the bowl and place on the grill using tongs.
+I would never attempt this on an indoor grill due to the amount of smoke you get.

 - Grill the oysters until they pop open a little bit.
 Remove from the heat with the tongs, and use an oyster shucker to pry and twist the oyster apart.

 - Careful, it's HOT!
-Shucking oysters can be dangerous so never use a sharp knife.
+Shucking oysters can be dangerous, so never use a sharp knife.
 Use heat proof gloves or potholders to handle the oysters.

 - Continue cooking the oysters until their "liquor" has burned off, leaving just the butter and cheese.
 They should be lightly golden brown.

-- Today I used Black Hawaiian salt.
-The salt keeps the oysters upright so you don't lose any of the delicious garlic butter.
+- Remove the oysters with the tongs to a serving platter.
+Keep the oysters upright so you don't lose any of the delicious garlic butter.

 - Enjoy piping hot with a dash of hot sauce if you like.